All your answers in one place.

 The school will accept applications from students who identify as a girl.

 Keeping in mind that continued health and wellness of each Nightingale student is paramount, the school will happily engage in conversations with current students who identify as male or as ‘gender non-conforming’ to make sure Nightingale continues to be the right school for that student and discuss how both the student’s family and the school can work together to support what is best for that student.

 Does the admissions office require personal letters of recommendation?

 No. Please refrain from sending personal letters of support.
 Information on required teacher recommendations can be found on the Steps to Apply pages: Kindergarten, Class I, Class II-IV, Middle School, and Upper School

 No. Attendance at admissions events is not required, but strongly encouraged.
 We think they are one of the best avenues for genuinely getting to know our academic programming and our community.

 How do I meet current parents at Nightingale?

 We offer many admissions events each year at which you will meet current parents and be able to ask questions in an informal setting.
 Please check the Events portion of our website.
-Note that for the 2020-21 academic year, these events will be virtual.

 How many students attend Nightingale?